Is Leftist Socio-Politics Compatible With Christianity?

 |The French Revolution: A Leftist Crime|

-My basic thesis is that Leftist socio-politics is a doctrine diametrically opposed to that of the Christian faith and the social teaching of the church, and is a danger to a healthy, organic society.
+My basic thesis is that Leftist socio-politics is a socio-political doctrine diametrically opposed to the Christian faith and the social teaching of the church, and is a danger to a healthy, organic society.
 It erodes faith, destroys the family, corrupts culture, and enslaves those under its rule.
 These facts are clearly witnessed to in history, from the Soviet Union to Cuba and beyond, wherever Leftist ideology has taken root, culture and people have suffered violence and extinction.
 It is often called "Liberalism" today, but what we're seeing emerge around the world isn't classic Liberalism.
-It is important not to confuse classical Liberalism as it existed for a certain period with the Leftists of today, since one differs essentially from the other.
-Only the name has been retained, the more easily to deceive the public.
-Classical Liberalism meant a system, or rather a political tendency, opposed to Monarchy, favoring the participation of the citizens in the government of the State, and procuring, particularly, a large autonomy of individuals and families, of private associations communities, and provinces, in the administration of their own interests.
+It is important not to confuse classical Liberalism with the Leftists of today, since one differs significantly from the other.
+Only the name has been retained, the more easily, I suspect, to deceive the public.
+Classical Liberalism is a system, or rather a political tendency, opposed to Monarchy (true conservatism, historically speaking), favoring the participation of the citizens in the government of the State, and procuring, particularly, a large autonomy of individuals and families, of private associations communities, and provinces, in the administration of their own interests.
 It was, in other words, a tendency toward political and social Libertarianism.
-Christians can agree, in principle, with a certain degree of civil liberty, though we may disagree with the classical Liberal and Libertarian on the form that may take.
-We can agree that everyone, in the reasonable limits of natural law, has the freedom to dispose of his person, of his acts, to embrace the life or the profession he pleases, to form associations for an honest purpose, to dispose of his fortune during his life and decree by will the disposition to be made of it after his death according to the inspiration of his conscience, and without interference on the part of the civil power.
-Christians desire the sovereignty of their country, and freedom to govern according to its own laws.
+Christians can agree, in principle, with a certain degree of civil liberty, though we may disagree with the classical Liberal on the form that may take.
+We can agree that everyone, within the reasonable limits of natural law, has the freedom to dispose of his person, of his acts; to embrace the life or the profession he pleases; to form associations for an honest purpose; to dispose of his material goods during his life by will, according to the inspiration of his conscience, and without interference on the part of the civil power.
+Christians also desire the sovereignty of their country, and freedom to govern according to its own laws.
 None of these things are at all advanced or respected by the modern Leftists, more appropriately known as Socialists.
 While a Christian can live in a classical Liberal Republic, such as the United States, he can equally live quite peacefully under a Christian monarch, and need not attach himself to a Republic.
 In fact, even classical Liberal Republics present certain theological and social problems for the discerning Christian.

 It isn't easy to give a precise and full definition of Leftist ideology, for the simple reason that it is really a purely negative system, a cancerous ideology, and because of this it is seen in numerous guises.
 It exists in opposition to things, not truly in support of anything, and is in a constant state of turmoil as it invents new enemies to be eradicated, until it achieves absolute power, when it then turns on its subjects.
 Nevertheless, I'll attempt to distinguish three classes of Leftists commonly found today, to which others can easily be assigned.

 A. Radical Leftists-This type is quite blatant in their desire to remove every spiritual and moral restraint that would hinder their Socialist/Communist agenda, which aims at destroying the very foundations of traditional Western social order.
 Of this type of Leftist Pope Leo XIII wrote, in his famous encyclical on Human Liberty: "The partisans of naturalism and of rationalism are in philosophy what the abettors of Liberalism are in the moral and civil order, since they introduce into morals and practical life the principles laid down by the partisans of naturalism.
 According to them, in practical life there is no divine power which they are bound to obey, but each one is a law unto himself.
 This gives rise to that morality called independent and which, under an appearance of liberty, turns the will from the observance of the divine precepts and leads man to unlimited license."
 We see this today with the promotion of the LGBTQ social agenda, the desire to give voting rights to convicted felons (even those serving time in prison currently), a denial of the biological fact of gender, etc. The Radical Leftist seeks to force his social views on Christians by force of law if possible, or by intimidation and social ostracizing if necessary or desired.
 The most violent expression of this ideology today is found in Antifa.
 Needless to say, there is absolute ideological animosity between traditional Christianity and Radical Leftist social dogma, which is really identical with Naturalism and Relativism.

-Each of these forms of Leftist ideology share one thing in common- a shared vision that advances Naturalism and Relativism, views Christianity as an enemy or social ill, affirms the power of the State to govern in an Atheistic manner, and erodes traditional Western culture by attacking those principles which sustained it as a healthy, organic society.
+Each of these forms of Leftist ideology share one thing in common- a shared vision that advances Naturalism and Relativism, views orthodox Christianity as an enemy or social ill, affirms the power of the State to govern in an Atheistic and totalitarian manner, and erodes traditional Western European Christian culture by attacking those principles which sustained it as a healthy, organic society.